 |Organizations maintaining records of employee attendance||Yes||Yes||Yes||No||No||As long as there is mutual trust between organization and employees, there is no necessity of Blockchain.
 If any trusted third party is involved and Blockchain comes to picture, it would be mere over-engineering|

-Every startup founder, who is planning to invest in Blockchain, should assess the ROI that will come from its implementation.
-You might be adopting Blockchain as a necessity or a differentiator for your product, but evaluation should always be done from a revenue generation perspective.
+Every startup founder, who is planning to invest in Blockchain, should assess the ROI (return on investment) that will come from its implementation.
+You might be adopting Blockchain network as a necessity or a differentiator for your product, but evaluation should always be done from a revenue generation perspective.

-You might have to come up with a cost-benefit analysis as per your business, but I will help you with an example to better understand the approach.
-Let’s consider the case of food retailers mentioned above, wherein we would compare the high-level costs with different cost components.
+You might have to produce a cost-benefit analysis as per your business, but I will help you with an example to better understand the approach.
+Let us consider the case of food retailers mentioned above, wherein we would compare the high-level costs with different cost components.

-If development efforts for building an MVP with a traditional centralized system approach were around X man-months, the efforts would be 30-40% higher in the case of a Blockchain-based approach, primarily for building Blockchain-based eco-system components.
+If development efforts for building an MVP (Minimum Viable Product) with a traditional centralized system approach were around X man-months, the efforts would be 30-40% higher to supply in the case of a Blockchain-based approach, primarily for building the Blockchain-based eco-system components.
 Usually, a Blockchain developer would cost you at least 1.5 times more than developers working on widely used technologies.
 This would make the development cost of Blockchain 2X higher than the traditional application development cost.

-A few other business efforts required in the case of Blockchain-based solutions include setting up the consortium, convincing the plausible members regarding benefits of joining the consortium, and expanding it to a level where it can be claimed as safe.
+A few other business efforts required in the case of Blockchain-based solutions include setting up the consortium, convincing the plausible members regarding the benefits of joining the consortium and and expanding it to a level where it can be claimed as safe.
 Besides, it might also include devising legal rules and regulations to resolve conflicts.